About Pediatric Bipolar Disorder

-The Balanced Mind Foundation has heard from many parents that medications used to treat their children have proven effective.
+The Balanced Mind Parent Network has heard from many parents that medications used to treat their children have proven effective.
 Yet it is often hard to accept that your child has a chronic condition that requires long-term treatment with several medications.
 Remember bipolar disorder has a high mortality rate.
 Estimates vary but the suicide rate in untreated bipolar disorder is 30 to 60 times higher than that of the general population.
 The untreated disorder also carries the risk of drug and alcohol addiction, damaged relationships, school failure, difficulty finding and holding jobs, tragic encounters with law enforcement, and even violence.
 The risks of not treating the illness are known and substantial.
 These risks must be measured against the risks of using medications whose safety and efficacy have been established in adults but perhaps not in children.
-The Balanced Mind Foundation advocates for families to have full access to medications to treat bipolar illness— and competent professionals to prescribe and monitor them— because they are life-saving.
+The Balanced Mind Parent Network advocates for families to have full access to medications to treat bipolar illness— and competent professionals to prescribe and monitor them— because they are life-saving.

 In addition to seeing a psychiatrist, the treatment plan for a child with bipolar disorder usually includes regular therapy sessions with a licensed clinical social worker, a licensed psychologist, or a psychiatrist who provides psychotherapy.
 It is important that the child like the therapist.
-Cognitive behavioral therapy, interpersonal therapy, and multi-family support groups are an essential part of treatment for children and adolescents with bipolar disorder.
+Cognitive behavioral therapy, interpersonal therapy, and multi-family support networks are an essential part of treatment for children and adolescents with bipolar disorder.
 These may be offered by a teaching hospital in a large city.
 Dialectical behavioral therapy, which teaches skills to help the patient learn to tolerate and manage extreme mood states, appears promising.